zhuolikevin/Parking-Lot-Monitor/README.md

 ## A. Running Instruction ##

-The source codes are in `src/` directory and the testing video is in `res` directory.
+The source codes are in `src/` directory and the testing video is in `res/` directory.
 You can run the program as following:

 1.	enter `src/` directory.